balupeddireddy08/FastAPI-for-AI-Projects/async/README.md

         background_tasks.add_task(process_payment_and_notify_kitchen, order_id, 15.50)
         return {"message": "Order placed successfully!", "order_id": order_id}
     ```
--   **How to test**: Keep the [http://localhost:8000](http://localhost:8000) page open.
-In a new tab, visit the API docs for the "POST" endpoint [here](http://localhost:8000/docs#/default/add_update_and_broadcast_new_update_and_broadcast_post).
-Click "Try it out", enter a message, and click "Execute".
+-   **How to test**: From the homepage UI, click the "Place Order" button.
 You'll get an immediate response.
-Switch back to the home page tab.
-After a 3-second delay, you'll see the background task complete by broadcasting a message to the "Live Update Feed".
+Check your terminal to see the background tasks running after a short delay.
+Alternatively, visit the API docs [here](http://localhost:8000/docs), find the `POST /order` endpoint, and use it directly.

-### 4. Streaming Responses (SSE): The Live News Ticker
+### 4. Streaming Responses (SSE): The Live News Ticker / Order Tracker
 -   **Analogy**: A news station continuously pushes live headlines to your TV screen.
 It's a one-way stream of information that you just receive.
 -   **Concept**: Server-Sent Events (SSE) allow the server to push a continuous stream of data to the client over a single HTTP connection.
 -   **Code Block**: